bbc/psammead/packages/utilities/psammead-styles/README.md

 This package provides a collection of String constants for use in CSS, containing non-GEL styling details that are bespoke to specific services.

+## Exports

+`/colours` - Project-defined colours that will be required by multiple Psammead components or themes.
+These colours are not defined by GEL.
+`/fonts` - Project-defined font families.
+These fallbacks are not defined by GEL.

 ## Installation

 ```jsx